pic

 26.517 ms (0 allocations: 0 bytes)

-To demonstrate this, the following example considers a conditional statement where only one branch has a computation, which in turn is straightforward.
+To demonstrate, the following example considers a conditional statement where there's only one branch with a computation and this is straightforward.
 An eager approach with SIMD is faster, and coincides with the approach chosen when a ternary operator is chosen.

 x = rand(1_000_000)